DarraghReid/eden/README.md

 I had originally planned to record a tutorial of how to use the software.
 Upon completion of the software, however, I found that it was intuitive enough that a tutorial was not required.

-I feel a tutorial section would have been of no benefit to the product and would not have contributed to the requirements set out in the Assessment Handbook.
+    I felt a tutorial section would have been of no benefit to the product and would not have contributed to the requirements set out in the Assessment Handbook.

     This ommision had a minor impact on the Home Page where the "Watch Tutorial" call-to-action button and the "Tutorial" link in the navbar are not present in the final product.

 * Another difference between the wireframe and the final product is the menu in the Studio section.
 The wireframe displays a text-based menu where each menu item would have a drop down menu of related images of garden elements.

     I felt it was more intuitive to lead with images rather than text.
 I felt that this is more in line with modern design software such as Balsamiq, for example.

     The text is only present when the user hovers over the image-based menu item.

 * Finally, I chose to omit the social links from the footer as they would have served no purpose to the site and would not have contributed to the requirements set out in the Assessment Handbook.